jmdelong7/tic-tac-toe/README.md

 # tic-tac-toe

-- If 3 of same symbol in a row - declare winner.
 - Player click on cell in grid.
 - Place "X" in grid cell.
 - Change turns.
 - Computer pick random open cell and place "O".
-- Repeat steps 2 - 5 until grid is full.
 - If 3 of same symbol in a row - declare winner.
-Or declare game over if no 3 in a row.
+- If 9 grid cells are filled - declare game over.
+- Repeat above steps until winner or game over.
 - Clear grid.

 - If 3 of same symbol in a row - declare winner.